ssenmosip/mosip-temp-documentation/MOSIP-Data-Architecture.md

 * No referential integrity is applied on tables across databases
 * Partitioning: Partitioning design to be discussed as PostgreSQL has certain limitation / different way of implementation that requires specific database features to be applied.
 To be discussed further to finalize the implementation of this feature.

-Few points are detailed out here (Database-Performance).
+Few points are detailed out [here](Database-Performance).
 This needs to be further discussed and elaborated.

 # Data Model Naming Standards